 2. Louis Vuitton

-Louis Vuitton chose to lock up tokens (not for sale) for a while, focusing on educating customers about the brand value and capitalizing on the general hype surrounding technology trends.
+Instead of selling the NFTs, Louis Vuitton chose to lock them up temporarily, focusing on educating customers about the brand’s values while capitalizing on the hype around NFTs.

 3. Clinique